Why Do You Need Factory Licencing Services?

 A licence is typically issued for a set period of time.
 After then, they must be renewed, which entails paying renewal fees and supplying updated data.
 There could be fines or even licence termination if the licence is not renewed on time.

-Industrial policy of India:
+Factory/Industrial policy of India:

 The industrial policy of India has evolved significantly since independence, reflecting changes in economic priorities and global economic conditions.
 Here’s an overview of the major industrial policies and their key features: